TNT-RoX/rootCssVariables/README.md

 # rootCssVariables
-ES6/JavaScript method to return an array of CSS custom property names (variables) from all stylesheets in the domain
+ES6 / JavaScript method to return an array of CSS custom property names (variables) from all stylesheets in the domain